 Prior to January 1, 2022, the Company's business was conducted through a predecessor entity also known as Federal Realty Investment Trust (the "Predecessor").
 The Predecessor was founded in 1962 as a REIT under the laws of the District of Columbia and re-formed as a real estate investment trust under the laws of the State of Maryland in 1999.
 On December 2, 2021, the Predecessor's Board of Trustees approved the reorganization of the Predecessor's business into an umbrella partnership real estate investment trust, or "UPREIT."
 To effect the UPREIT reorganization, the Predecessor formed a wholly-owned subsidiary real estate investment trust ("Holdco"), and Holdco formed its own wholly-owned subsidiary real estate investment trust ("Merger Sub").
 Holdco also formed a wholly-owned subsidiary limited liability company known as Federal Realty GP LLC (the "General Partner").
 Effective as of January 1, 2022, Merger Sub merged with and into the Predecessor, with the Predecessor being the surviving entity and becoming a wholly-owned subsidiary of Holdco (the "Merger").
-At the effective time of the Merger, each outstanding capital share of the Predecessor was converted into one equivalent capital share of Holdco.
-Effective as of January 5, 2022, the Predecessor converted into a Delaware limited partnership known as Federal Realty OP LP, the entity we refer to herein as the Partnership.
-In connection with the UPREIT reorganization, Holdco changed its name to Federal Realty Investment Trust, the entity we refer to herein as the Company.
+At the effective time of the Merger, each outstanding capital share of the Predecessor, including each preferred share, was converted into one equivalent capital share of Holdco.
+Also effective as of January 1, 2022, Holdco changed its name to Federal Realty Investment Trust, the entity we refer to herein as the Company.
 The Company had the same consolidated assets and liabilities immediately following the Merger as the Predecessor immediately before the Merger.
-The General Partner is the sole general partner of the Partnership, and the Company owns 100% of the limited liability company interests of, is the sole member of and exercises exclusive control over the General Partner.
-Following the UPREIT reorganization described above, the Company expects to conduct its business through the Partnership and does not expect to have substantial assets or liabilities other than through its investment in the Partnership.
-In connection with the Merger, the Company assumed all of the Predecessor's rights and obligations under the Plan.
+In connection with the Merger, the Company assumed all of the Predecessor's rights and obligations with respect to the downREIT units, and, from and after the effective time of the Merger, the conversion of the outstanding preferred shares into common shares will be governed by the Company's Declaration of Trust.